 From the 1870s, whatever had existed of a school market declined with the rise of government or public school systems that sought to provide schoolhouses with trained teachers across the countryside; wherever there were sufficient children who could be compelled to attend.
 For the Catholic parochial elementary schools, the survival of old and new school foundations was dependent on the unpaid labour and charity of religious orders such as Mary McKillop’s Sisters of St Joseph.

 The post-1870s period is also the time when larger nongovernment collegiate (corporate) schools, often concentrating on secondary subjects that might lead to university matriculation, began a rapid expansion.
 There were also the beginnings of new government high schools (from 1879 in South Australia and 1885 in New South Wales.
-The new ‘corporate’ and/or ‘systemic’ schools [see Glossary below], government and nongovernment, rapidly drove the private schools towards collapse.
+The new ‘corporate’ and/or ‘systemic’ schools [see Glossary], government and nongovernment, rapidly drove the genuinely private schools towards collapse.
 In some cases, private schools were taken over by churches.
 As far as a market existed in the late nineteenth century, its character had changed.
 Increasingly government schools, with a group of poorer Catholic schools dominated the primary levels, and small private schools drew closer to disappearing.
 In the secondary sector, larger collegiate schools, usually owned by churches tended to dominate, but were about to be challenged by new state Education Department-run high schools.

 At the end of the nineteenth century a market of schools barely existed at the primary and elementary level.
 If a family was not Catholic, there was little choice beyond the government school.
 At the secondary level, the oldest sector of genuine private schools was in decline.
 Did the state high schools and church colleges constitute a market?
 In some respects, yes, but in others, no. Without the ability to pay fees or win rare scholarships, the collegiate schools were inaccessible to great numbers of young people.
 Nor was it particularly easy to access the state high schools.
 Fees were usually charged, and the passing of entrance tests was required.
 Examination success was the essential condition allowing youth to remain in a state high school.
 If families had children who could not pass the exams, or could not afford fees, there was little opportunity for any kind of secondary education, let alone choice of school.

 At the end of the nineteenth century secondary education was mainly regarded as middle class education.
-Working class families usually had little time for an academic education in the modern subjects [see Glossary below], mathematics or the classical languages (Greek and Latin).
+Working class families usually had little time for an academic education in the modern subjects [see Glossary], mathematics or the classical languages (Greek and Latin).
 Large numbers of working class youth, and often the older children of poorer rural farmers, were expected to work, to contribute to household economies, often from childhood and certainly during adolescence, rather than going to a post-elementary school.

 School markets were restricted, but subject to change over the 1788-1901 period.
 Possibilities for genuine school choice were limited.
 For the squattocracy then graziers and the wealthier business and professional middle class, the power to choose schools, or hire governesses or tutors into the family, disregarding schools altogether, existed.
 For a few families the option to send youth to schools in England was also available.